 - To receive visitors of your choice unless it is clinically necessary to restrict visitors.

-- to have advance directives if you are an adult.
+- To make advance directives if you are an adult and to have your advance directives respected and followed.
 You have the right to refuse resuscitation or other life-sustaining treatments.

 - To know who is responsible for your care, and who is performing a procedure or treatment.